tradingstrategy-ai/tradingview-defi-strategy/README.md

 At least some of positions like ~Jul 20th are opened around the same time, so we do see that the strategy is following the same pattern.

+**Note**: Minor differences between TradingView and Python technical indicator calculations might result to different code execution.
+However, the example code should be matching enough to demostrate how to port over TradingView scripts.

 ### Summary of the strategy performance

 A lot of stop losses are triggered as expected.
 On TradingView the losses on a stop are deeper than the target 0.25%,